Optimized Power Control for Over-the-Air Computation in Fading Channels: Power Control with Time-Varying Channels

-Despite the non-convexity of problem (P1), it can be shown to satisfy the so-called ``time sharing" condition in \cite{yuwei06}.
-Therefore, strong duality holds between problem (P1) and its Lagrange dual problem \cite{Boyd2004}, and thus we leverage the Lagrange-duality method to optimally solve problem (P1).
+Despite the non-convexity of problem (P1), it can be shown to satisfy the so-called ``time sharing" condition, which refers to a particular condition that when a non-convex problem satisfies, the strong duality holds.
+The condition holds for many practical communication system where a common finite radio resource is shared over time, giving the name ``time sharing".
+For more details, please refer to Definition 1 in \cite{yuwei06}.
+To proceed with, strong duality holds between problem (P1) and its Lagrange dual problem \cite{Boyd2004}, and thus we leverage the Lagrange-duality method to optimally solve problem (P1).
 Let $\mu_k\ge0$ denote the dual variable associated with the $k$-th constraint in \eqref{fad_bar_P_ave}, $\forall k\in \cal K$.
 Then the partial Lagrangian of problem (P1) is

 The dual function is